anedward01/tpm2KeyUnlock/README.md

 - General understanding of bash commands.
 - ~~Patience.
 Quite a bit of it~~ Not so much patience required anymore, just time.

+# Using cloud-init to automate deployment and installation
+I created an overview over at https://www.edwardssite.com/cloud-init outlining the details of how to automate the deployment and installation process of this project using cloud-init and Ubuntu's autoinstall settings.
+Pretty much everything needed is explained there, and reference files are included.

 # Post quarantine update
 Earlier in the year I received a request to continue developing the project.
 A lot of progress towards security and automation has been made.
 The project and its development has been allowed to keep its open source license, so I will leave the project up!
 As far as development goes, here are the major points: